yeuchi/AdvancedAndroid_Emojify-TLIB.00-StartingCode/README.md

 ### Advanced Android class, Emojify, is a camera application.
 Our task is to detect and classify face expressions of the following types with Google vision library.
-The following emoji types shouble inflated and place over face.
+The following emoji types should be inflated and place over face.

 - Closed-eyes, frown
 - Closed-eyes, smile